Vinicius-Gamote/Vinicius-Gamote/README.md

 - 🤓 My name is Vinicius, currently 20 years old, and a technology fan!!!
 - 🔭 I’m currently working on System Developing (Intern Full Stack)
-- 🌱 I’m currently learning Angular and ASP.NET Core (Java at university)
+- 🌱 I’m currently learning Angular and ASP.NET Core
 - 💻 Want to improve my data analysis skills in a near future
 - Love games and some geek culture